Laslo Djere

 Laslo Djere (Note: Ласло Ђере; Serbian Latin: Laslo Đere; Györe László) (born 2 June 1995) is a Serbian professional tennis player.
 On 10 June 2019, Djere reached his career-high singles ranking of world No. 27.
 On 22 March 2021, he reached his career-high at world No. 346 in the doubles rankings.
-He is currently the No. 4 Serbian player.
+He is currently the No. 5 Serbian player.

 He has won three ATP Tour singles titles, all on clay, one an ATP 500 event in Rio in 2019, after which he made the break-through into top 30, and at the inaugural 2020 Forte Village Sardegna Open and the 2025 Chile Open both ATP 250 events.
 Djere debuted on the ATP Tour at the 2013 PTT Thailand Open, where he was a wildcard.
 His first qualification attempt to play in the main draw at any Grand Slam was at the 2015 French Open, but his first successful attempt and main draw debut happened at the 2016 French Open.
-At 2018 US Open, he recorded his first Grand Slam win, defeating Leonardo Mayer in first round.
+At 2018 US Open, he recorded his first Grand Slam win, defeating Leonardo Mayer in the first round.

 Early life and background

-Laslo Djere was born on 2 June 1995 to mother Hajnalka and father Csaba (or Čaba) Đere in Senta, at the time part of the Federal Republic of Yugoslavia.
+Laslo Djere was born on 2 June 1995 to mother Hajnalka and father Csaba (or Čaba) Đere in Senta, then part of the Federal Republic of Yugoslavia.
 His parents were Hungarians.
 Both of his parents died from cancer.
 He is a member of the Hungarian community in Serbia.

 Djere began playing tennis at age 5 with his father.
 He also has one sister named Judit.
 He is fluent in Serbian, English, and Hungarian.
 His favorite surface is clay.
 His idols growing up were Andy Roddick, Lleyton Hewitt and Novak Djokovic.
 He is a supporter of the Chicago Bulls (NBA) and Seattle Seahawks (NFL).